SINTEF Energy Research

 SINTEF Energy is involved in six of the eleven national centres, and has the overall project management responsibility of four of the centres.

 The objective of the scheme for Centres for Environment-friendly Energy Research (FME) is to establish time-limited research centres which conduct concentrated, focused and long-term research of high international calibre in order to solve specific challenges in the field.
-SINTEF Energy is involved in six of the eleven centers nationally, and project management of four.
+Three new research centres at SINTEF Energy Research from 2016.

 SINTEF Energi AS - SINTEF Energy Research

 - Trondheim: Sem Sælands vei 11, 7034 Trondheim

 - Postal address: Postboks 4761 Sluppen, 7465 Trondheim

 - Invoice address: c/o Fakturamottak, Postboks 4515, 8608 Mo i Rana

 Invoice email: We have now adapted for receipt of the invoice as an attachment to e-mail in PDF format email@example.com

 Contractor will receive email confirmation if an invoice is accepted or not.